Cattle & Millipedes: Women Gardeners fight to keep their vegetable seedlings alive

 The cattle are not the only foes to the women; the Garden suffers from millipede infestation.
 The millipedes destroy the seedlings and feed on the vegetables.

-Speaking to this medium while showing us around the Garden, Ma Jarra, a widow in charge of more than ten people in her household and the leader of the women Gardeners said they don’t have a borehole in the Garden.
-She said they have only one main well in the Garden which is concreted.
+Showing me around the Garden, Ma Jarra, a widow in charge of more than ten people in her household and the leader of the women Gardeners, said they don’t have a borehole in the Garden.
+She said they have only one main well in the Garden, which is concreted.

-“I bought a pesticide after planting these vegetable seedlings to prevent the millipedes from destroying it.
-If I leave it like that, the seedling will not survive because the millipedes eat the root and destroy it,” she said.
+“I bought a pesticide after planting these vegetable seedlings to prevent the millipedes from destroying them.
+If I leave it like that, the seedling will not survive because the millipedes consume the roots,” she said.

-She said during the dry season, they joined in pairs to buy seedlings and plant them.
+In the dry season, she said the women often team up to purchase seedlings and plant them.
 She said they stay in the Garden till late at night, not minding how remote and lonely the location of the Garden is, just to prevent cattle from destroying the vegetables.

 She said as soon as they leave, the cattle owners will let their cattle loose to graze through the Garden and destroy their vegetables.

-She said during the rains, they convert some parts of the Garden to farmlands and grow rice on it.
+She said during the rains, they convert some parts of the Garden into rice fields.

-She said they are hardworking women, and most of them are heads of households with many mouths to feed, shelter, clothes and take care of the daily bills that come with life.
+Ma Jarra emphasizes their hard work, noting that most of them are heads of households with many mouths to feed, shelter, clothes and care for their families.

-She said the money they get from the sale of the vegetables they were able to save from the cattle and millipede; they used it to take care of their families.
+She said the income they generate from the sale of the vegetables they were able to save from the cattle and millipedes, they used it for the survival of their households.

 She said they never received help from the Government of the Gambia or any project to help upgrade the Garden for them.
 She said they would be glad to welcome help to fence the Garden with a borehole, pesticides, fertilizers and seedlings.